Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Brief summary of the previous work

 \subsection{Linearized action}

 The linearized action is obtained as half of the second variation of the action (\ref{action'}).
 We also define the new, canonically normalized field $a_\mu^i = (\sqrt{g^{(2)}}/\im) \delta A_\mu^i$.
-The linearized Lagrangian then reads \be ^{(2)}=-\frac{1}{2}P_{ijkl} (\Sigma^{i\mu\nu}D_\mu a^{j}_\nu) (\Sigma^{k\rho \sigma}D_\rho a^{l}_\sigma). \ee This should be contrasted with a significantly more complicated linearized Lagrangian in the case of the metric-based description of GR.
+The linearized Lagrangian then reads \be ^{(2)}=-\frac{1}{2}P_{ijkl} (\Sigma^{i\mu\nu}D_\mu a^{j}_\nu) (\Sigma^{k\rho \sigma}D_\rho a^{l}_\sigma). \ee We emphasize that this is a Lagrangian for gravitons in de Sitter space.
+It should be contrasted with a significantly more complicated linearized Lagrangian in the metric-based description of GR.
 As is explained in \cite{Krasnov:2012pd}, see also below, this Lagrangian assumes the most transparent form when written in terms of spinors.
 It is then quite a direct generalization of the linearized Lagrangian of Yang-Mills theory.
 It is worth stressing that the linearized theory is the same for any member of the class (\ref{action}).